repzilon/ultrastarfox/README.md

 ### Miscellaneous

 - All Starwing PAL and Germany text/GFX for PAL builds
+- In Repzilon's fork, adjusted intro speed for Super FX 2, keeping original pace for MARIO Chip 1
 - **Kando and Randy were involved so you know it's good**

 ## Building